digital-asset/ex-bond-issuance/README.md

     ```
 2. Open the new React UI with a browser at http://localhost:3000.

-We also keep the deprecated Navigator available at at http://localhost:7500.
+We also keep the deprecated Navigator available at http://localhost:7500.

 **Note:** If you run on Windows or MacOS, you need to increase the memory limit of the Docker Engine in the preferences (at least 5 GB).